The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-you no specifically the media thing like I've always been interested like what would you do if you're doing a new school I always thought of it in terms of entrepreneurship but I actually think a more like trade school style school is better yeah
+You know, specifically the *media* thing.
+I've always been interested.
+Like, "what would you do if you were doing a new school?"
+I always thought of it in terms of entrepreneurship, but I actually think a more trade-school–style school is better.
+Yeah.

 Sam Parr